mondeja/project-config/latest/_sources/reference/plugins.rst.txt

                files: [".gitignore"],
                hint: "The line 'dist/' must be included in .gitignore",
                includeLines: [
-                 ["dist/", "op([?!contains(['/dist/', 'dist', 'dist/'], @)], '+', ['dist/'])"],
+                 // Include all the lines which value is not a set of variants of `dist/`
-                 "__pycache__/",
+                 // and append the line `dist/` to the end of the file ["dist/", "op([?!contains(['/dist/', 'dist', 'dist/'], @)], '+', ['dist/'])"], "__pycache__/",
                ]